nettofarah/property-validator/README.md

 #### Custom Error Messages
 Validation helpers allow custom messages to be set.
-You can set the validation message to whatever you want if the default messages don't work well for your use case.
+You can set the validation message to any string you want.

-All you need to do is to pass a custom error message as the last param to any validation helper.
+All you need to do is to pass in a custom error message as the last param when calling any validation helper.

 ```javascript
 var validation = validate(params, [